-PICT has recognized expertise in the field of dynamic imaging and has skills in advanced microscopy applications (F-techniques, super-resolution, FLIM, laser ablation, optogenetics, etc.).
+PICT has recognized expertise in the field of dynamic imaging (cell biology, developmental biology and nuclear structure) and has skills in advanced microscopy applications (F-techniques, super-resolution, laser ablation, optogenetics, etc.).
 The following figure shows the various applications and techniques available on the light-microscopy facility.

 PICT engineers also has expertise in data processing and analysis.
 The platform is equipped with dedicated computation servers and commercial software for data processing.
 We also develop macros or software for scientific projects that require it.